NYMC > School of Health Sciences and Practice (SHSP) > SHSP Academics > Degrees > Doctor of Physical Therapy (D.P.T.) > Curriculum

 120

-Foundational sciences serve as the major knowledge base for the clinical practice of physical therapy.
-Foundational sciences in physical therapy include: Anatomy, Histology, Physiology, Applied Physiology, Pathophysiology, Behavioral Sciences, Biomechanics and Kinesiology, Neuroscience, Pathology and Pharmacology.
-At New York Medical College the faculty who teach these sciences are experts in their field.
-Faculty from the School of Medicine and Graduate School of Basic Medical Sciences are the primary faculty in Human Anatomy & Histology, Physiology, Neuroscience, Clinical Medicine and Pharmacology.
-Faculty from the Program in Physical Therapy assist in the teaching of these courses and also help students to apply these sciences to clinical practice in courses that include Kinesiology, Exercise Science, Introduction to Clinical Science, and Clinical Science in Physical Therapy.
+Foundational sciences, which provide the underlying knowledge base for physical therapy practice, include Human Anatomy and Histology, Neuroscience, and Clinical Medicine and Pharmacology.
+At NYMC, the faculty who teach these sciences are experts in their field.
+Faculty from the School of Medicine and Graduate School of Biomedical Sciences are the primary faculty in Human Anatomy and Histology, Neuroscience, and Clinical Medicine and Pharmacology.
+Faculty from the Division of Physical Therapy assist in the teaching of these courses and also help students to apply these sciences to clinical practice in courses that include Kinesiology, Exercise Physiology, Foundational Physical Therapy Skills, as well as courses in specific clinical content areas.

 Evidence-Based Practice

 Because physical therapy is a clinical science, evidence for the validity of clinical intervention approaches can be complex and elusive.
-In the Department of Physical Therapy at NYMC, students are taught to base their clinical decision-making on a system of evidence-based practice that reflects sound scientific principles, formal investigations of the effectiveness of clinical intervention strategies, and on contemporary patterns of best practice that may have yet to be formally tested.
+In the Division of Physical Therapy at NYMC, students are taught to base their clinical decision-making on a system of evidence-based practice that reflects sound scientific principles, formal investigations of the effectiveness of clinical intervention strategies, and on contemporary patterns of best practice that may have yet to be formally tested.
 An integral goal of the program is for students to become skilled in the critical analysis of the professional practice of physical therapy.

 Clinical Education

-Clinical education allows each student to integrate academic knowledge, refine clinical skills, and continue developing his/her professional self.
+Clinical education allows each student to integrate academic knowledge, refine clinical skills, and continue developing his/her/their professional self.
 Students expand their clinical and professional skills by evaluating and treating patients in diverse clinical settings while receiving supervision and feedback from practicing physical therapists.
 These clinical education experiences require students to collaborate closely with their clinical instructors in an active learning process.

 The goals of the clinical education program at NYMC include: to prepare graduates who implement evidence-based practice across a variety of settings; to prepare graduates with a good understanding of regulatory and market forces affecting the provision of physical therapy care; and to prepare graduates who adapt successfully to changes in the health care environment.